mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 borders and the enforcement of Imperial law.

-The marines are an adjunct to the navy, serving as its ship’s troops.
+The marines are an adjunct to the navy, serving as its ship's troops.
 Starship battles alone do not always win wars.
 When the Imperium attacks terrestrial targets, the marines are its primary assault force the shock troops who descend from space to establish a landing zone